nltk/nltk_book/en/ch05-draft.rst

 .. more motivation and overview of this simple ontology (manual vs automatic)

-We have already seen the application of classification in the case of part-of-speech tagging (Chapter chap-tag_).
+We have already seen a simple application of classification in the case of part-of-speech tagging (Chapter chap-tag_).
 Although this is a humble beginning, it actually holds the key for a range of more difficult classification tasks, including those mentioned above.